tyolani/Mobile-Cmputing---Lab1/README.md

 # Mobile-Cmputing---Lab1
 Lab Phase 1
-This is lab phase one of the android programming lab
+This is lab phase one of the android programming lab.